raspberrypilearning/rock-band/en/step_1.md

 ### Additional information for educators

-If you need to print this project, please use the [printer friendly version](https://projects.raspberrypi.org/en/projects/rock-band/print){:target="_blank"}.
+If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/rock-band/print){:target="_blank"}.

 Use the link in the footer to access the GitHub repo for this project, which contains all resources (including an example finished project) in the 'en/resources' folder.